will-henney/muse-hii-regions/notebooks/ngc346-orig/01-02-yet-more-line-ratios.md

 Q2
 ```

-This is a bit higher than what we got last time, which is due including the effects of foreground extinction.
+This is way higher than what we got last time, which is due to including the effects of foreground extinction plus a smaller esitimate of the covering fraction.
+The uncertainty is +/- 50%, which is dominated by the uncertainty in the covering fraction.

 ## Alternative route to density from Balmer lines